cs109group18/project/eda.md

 **Years**

 On an average, all years seem to have a consistent crime rate.
-However, it is interesting to see a dip for 2010 and again in 2013.
-This dip attributes to missing data for these years.
+Interesting there is not an temporal increasing trend